top of page

 Communication: Say the Thing.
 Then Say It Again.
 And Again.

 Whether it’s good news, bad news, or “I’m still waiting on updates,” communication is the backbone of integrity in this work.
-Clear, proactive, and honest is the standard—not the exception.
+Clear, proactive, and honest communication should be the standard—not the exception.
 Update your hiring managers and candidates weekly.

 People don’t need perfection.
 They need consistency.
 They need communication.